Best Red Lipsticks

-3. Rouge Dior 999 Red – Rouge Dior lipsticks have been around since 1955 and are known for their classic reds.
-This shade reminds me of a crayon as it’s a real red.
+Rouge Dior 999 Red – Rouge Dior lipsticks have been around since 1955 and are known for classic reds.
+This shade reminds me of a crayon as it is a real red.
 Available at department stores.

-4. Tom Ford Cherry Lush – A perfect example of a blue-based red.
+Tom Ford Cherry Lush – A perfect example of a blue-based red.
 It’s exquisite.
+Lipsticks with a blue undertone make teeth look whiter.
 Available at department stores.

-5. 1935 Beseme – A replica of a vintage cherry red shade from 1935.
-Not only is the color range of Beseme lipsticks divine, but they are also incredibly comfortable to wear.
+Besame 1935 Cherry Red – A replica of a vintage red shade from 1935.
+Not only is the entire color range of Besame lipsticks divine, but they are also incredibly comfortable to wear.
 Their formulas contain squalane, vitamin C, and aloe.
-Available at Sephora.
+Available at online.

 Revlon Cherries In The Snow – Brothers Charles and Joseph Revson and chemist, Charles Lachman (the ‘L’ in Revlon) created a nail polish during the Great Depression and Revlon was born.
 Later, their marketing plan focused on matching lipsticks and nail polish (“lips and tips”).
 In 1953, Cherries In The Snow was released as a set and both are still sold today.
 It’s a blue-based, bright pink-red shade and perfectly named.
 I have also read that this was Sylvia Plath’s favorite lipstick.
 Available at drugstores.